 Capital Gains Metro Vancouver Real Estate

-For many Vancouver Investment property owners Capital Gains tax will come as a surprise when it’s time to sell your asset, many investment (rental property owners) simply don’t know how capital gains tax works.
-Some home owners bought their first home as a primary residence and then decided to buy another bigger home and maybe keep their first home as an investment.
+For many Vancouver Investment property owners, Capital Gains tax will come as a surprise when it’s time to sell your asset, many investments (rental property owners) simply don’t know how capital gains tax works.
+Some homeowners bought their first home as a primary residence and then decided to buy another bigger home and maybe keep their first home as an investment.

-Let me give you a brief explanation on how Capital Gains will affect your life at some point or another.
+Let me give you a brief explanation of how Capital Gains will affect your life at some point or another.

 Canada doesn't currently have any direct death or inheritance taxes.
 But when a person passes away, his or her estate must pay income tax outstanding as well as capital gains tax.

 As an example, let's say Tom buys a house for $150,000.
 He owns it for many years and when he dies, his executor is going to sell the house.
 Now it's worth $550,000.
 The capital gain on the property is $400,000.
-Tom’s estate has to pay tax on half, or $200,000.
-This doesn't mean that there is $200,000 in tax owing ( I get this question all the time) .
-It means that $200,000 is added to income for that year on the tax return, and the executor will use as many tax deductions, exemptions etc as he or she can to reduce how much tax must be paid.
+Tom ’s estate has to pay tax on half, or $200,000.
+This doesn't mean that there is $200,000 in tax owing ( I get this question all the time).
+It means that $200,000 is added to income for that year on the tax return, and the executor will use as many tax deductions, exemptions etc as he or she can reduce how much tax must be paid.